-The above products are exempt from labeling if used as an ingredient or products with a principal display panel smaller than 30 cm2.
+Individual labelling requirements shall be indicated on the containers and packages of the products in the minimum sales unit sold to consumers.
+The above products are exempt from labeling if used as an ingredient or have principal display panel smaller than 30 cm2.

 Products not included in the above categories are not subject to mandatory nutritional labeling and are allowed to keep the standard U.S. nutritional fact panel if it is part of the original product label.
 In addition, if a specific nutrient is emphasized, the exact content must be labeled.
 For example, if a yogurt product is labeled as "calcium enriched," the exact content of calcium must be identified on the label.
-The information required to be stated on nutritional labeling includes: 1) Calories, 2) Sodium, 3) Carbohydrates (all sugar types), 4) Fat (trans fat, saturated fat), 5) Cholesterol, 6) Protein and 7) any nutrient that is emphasized for marketing purposes.
+The information required to be stated on nutritional labeling includes: 1) Calories, 2) Sodium, 3) Carbohydrates, 4) All sugar types), 5) Fat (trans fat, saturated fat), 6) Cholesterol, 7) Protein and 8) Any nutrient that is emphasized for marketing purposes.